Zardari urged people to forge unity against evil forces

 He said that Imam Hussain (RA) taught us to stand up to injustices and despotism and today the forces of evil are surfacing once again in the shape of terrorism, extremism and so-called Jihadi organizations.
 Yom-e-Aashur demands that we should fight these forces with full force and commitment, he added.

-Former President Zardari asked the nation to forge unity because the need for unity and harmony which is vital today was never required before.
+Former President Zardari asked the nation to forge unity because the need for unity and harmony which is vital today was never required before.—INP